 Adam Sandler proves his ability to step into drama, with this thriller directed by the Safdie brothers.
 Known for movies that induce the viewer’s anxiety greatly, the Safdie brothers have proven to be powerful with their indie films.
 One is forced to pull their hair as the characters in their films are tested with stressful situations, one after the other.

 ‘Uncut Gems’ follows a jeweler who makes a bet that could transform his life.
-However, he is compelled to dubiously balance his personal and professional life.
+However, he is compelled to balance his personal and professional life dubiously.
 This balancing act, which is steeped in crime, proves to be the most taxing 134 minutes for anyone watching it.
-If you are looking for similarly tense movies that glue you to your seat, be sure to check out the following seven films.
-Many of them can be seen on Netflix, Hulu, or Amazon Prime.
+If you are looking for tense movies like ‘Uncut Gems’ that glue you to your seat, check out the following seven films.

 7. No Country for Old Men (2007)

-Based on Cormac McCarthy’s novel of the same name, this 2007 movie by the Coen brothers is an Oscar-winning neo-Western which keeps viewers life-threateningly breathless.
+Based on Cormac McCarthy’s novel of the same name, this 2007 movie by the Coen brothers is an Oscar-winning neo-Western that keeps viewers life-threateningly breathless.
 It follows a hunter who stumbles upon $2 million from a drug deal gone bad.
 While he rejoices at first, his life takes a drastic turn when a psychopathic hitman pursues him.
-Javier Bardem’s performance of a calm toned but crazy killer is extraordinary.
+Javier Bardem’s performance as a calm-toned but crazy killer is extraordinary.

 6. Rear Window (1954)